VOLTTRON/volttron/docs/source/deploying-volttron/platform-configuration.rst

 The `config` file in `VOLTTRON_HOME` is the config file used by the platform.
-This configuration file specifies the behavior of the platform at runtime, including which message bus it uses, the name of the platform instance, the address bound to by VIP, and so-on.
+This configuration file specifies the behavior of the platform at runtime, including which message bus it uses, the name of the platform instance, the address bound to by :term:`VIP`, and so-on.
 It is recommended to use the `VOLTTRON Config`_ wizard (explained below) for configuring an instance for the first time as it will create a thorough template unique to your deployment.
 After using the wizard the file may be edited by the user as necessary for operations.
 The following is a simple example `config` for a multi-platform deployment:

 ::